‘Bold And The Beautiful’ Spoilers Video: Shauna Stuns Quinn With Cheating News

 Shauna relays, “I saw something.
 Something that I cannot get out of my mind.”

-The soap opera spoilers video then shows what she saw through the cabin window.
+The video then shows what she saw through the cabin window.
 Brooke and Ridge were in each other’s arms and kissing, blissfully unaware that she was spying on them.

 Of course, Shauna knows that if the news reaches Ridge’s ears, he will be furious and she will benefit.
 She would love to be the next Mrs. Ridge Forrester.